mdda/mdda.github.io/_posts/OSS/2021-10-05-gcp-deep-learning-machine-everything.md

 export INSTANCE_NAME="deep-learning-vm1"
 {% endhighlight %}

-And then run these to actually create the instance
+And then run these to actually create the instance:

 {% highlight bash %}
 export ZONE="asia-southeast1-b"  # This is good for where I am located (Singapore)